Despite acquiring SolarCity in 2016, Tesla still relies heavily on its automotive business as the main revenue source.

 In 2020, Tesla had 3 consecutive quarters of positive QoQ growth rates in its automotive revenue.

 As of 2020 4Q, Tesla’s automotive revenue grew north of 20% quarter over quarter, one of the best results the company has ever reported.

 Tesla’s Automotive Revenue YoY Growth

-To recap, Tesla has been having outstanding automotive revenue growth for the past 5 years between 2015 and 2020.
-The results had been mainly driven by the record-delivery of Model 3 since its inception in 2017.
+To recap, Tesla has been having outstanding automotive revenue growth for the past 6 years between 2015 and 2020.

 References and Credits

-1. Financial figures in the charts were obtained and referenced from the quarterly and annual filings available in Tesla Investor Overview.
+1. Financial figures in the charts were obtained and referenced from Tesla’s quarterly and annual filings available in Tesla Investor Overview.